VirusFriendly/PRECON/README.md

 Additionally it'll save an unparsed packets as ai_log.pcap

-Outputs a summary report on exit, or hit return if you want a report without quiting
+Writes out to report.txt on exit, or hit return if you want a report without quitting